 January 13th -February 5th

-The first phase of the semester introduces students to the topic of food systems and food hubs as it relates to social, environmental, and sustainability issues.
-Students will also be introduced to the process of systematic issue identification and apply this within the context of a food hub.
-Students will identify the physical and social elements of the site.
-They will document the study area and analyze it based on the existing structure of agriculture within the area, and the goals of Revision International, students were able to respond to cultural issues attributed to food production.
+The first phase of the semester introduced students to the topic of food systems and food hubs as it relates to social, environmental, and sustainability issues.
+Students then identified systematic issues as well as physical and social elements of the site and applied this within the context of the food hub.
+Through analyzation and documentation of the existing agricultural structure in the area and the goals of Revision International, students were able to respond to cultural issues attributed to food production.

 Phase Two: Analysis of Local Food Systems, Economic Opportunities and Proposal Development

 The second phase involved analysis of the study area through the lens of a community food hub.
 Students researched food systes and metrics, infrastructure, and social and economic opportunities to thouroughly evaluate the systems and components, as well as the corresponding social factors and public policies of the Westwood Neihborhood.
 This phase included fieldwork, data collection, and documentation to result in a comprehensive design proposal that directed the remainder of the project.

 Phase Three: Food Hub Design Solutions for Building, Site, & Neighborhood